coder/coder/docs/user-guides/workspace-access/README.md

 ## Remote Desktops

-Coder can also replace your RDP solution, see our [RDP guide](./remote-desktops.md).
+Coder also supports connecting with an RDP solution, see our [RDP guide](./remote-desktops.md) for details.

 ## Next Steps
 <!-- TODO: Next steps -->